Undergraduate Course: Youth and Modernity, c.1880-1970 (ECSH10070)

 On completion of this course, the student will be able to:

-- Demonstrate, by way of coursework, command of the body of knowledge considered in the course.
+- Demonstrate, by way of coursework and examination as required, command of the body of knowledge considered in the course.

-- Demonstrate, by way of coursework, an ability to read, analyse and reflect critically upon relevant scholarship.
+- Demonstrate, by way of coursework and examination as required, an ability to read, analyse and reflect critically upon relevant scholarship.

-- Demonstrate, by way of coursework, an ability to understand, evaluate and utilise a variety of primary source material.
+- Demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilise a variety of primary source material.

-- Demonstrate, by way of coursework, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence.
+- Demonstrate, by way of coursework and examination as required, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence.